suleymannmeral/myFirstWebSite/README.md

-this web site is my midterm project of wb design and programming lesson
+this web site is my midterm project of web design and programming lesson

 https://suleymannmeral.github.io/myFirstWebSite/